shashank-gupta-shipsy/fluto/README.md

 ## Author

-This Geolocator plugin for Flutter is developed by [Shashank Gupta](https://github.com/shashankgupta3891).
+Fluto for Flutter is developed by [Shashank Gupta](https://github.com/shashankgupta3891).